mauri870/ransomware/README.md

 ## Usage and How it Works

 The malware will run in background.
-You can see what is going on by simply remove the `-ldflags="-H windowsgui"` from the ransomware section on Makefile before build
+You can see what is going on by simply remove the `-ldflags="-H windowsgui"` from the binaries section on Makefile before build

 By default, the server will listen on `localhost:8080`.
 The client will use this host as the default url too.